-We will always treat your personal information with the utmost respect and never sell your information, or share with other organisations without your prior permission for marketing purposes.
+We will always treat your personal information with the utmost respect and never sell your information or share with other organisations without your prior permission for marketing purposes.
 We will take steps to limit direct marketing to a reasonable and proportionate level and only send you communications which we believe may be of interest or relevance to you.

-Where applicable, you have the right to opt out of receiving marketing communications by:
+You have the right to opt out of receiving marketing communications by:

 - using the unsubscribe option included on all NorthLink Ferries marketing correspondence or selecting this unsubscribe link; or

 - sending us an email to email@example.com.
 Please ensure you correspondence is marked ‘Unsubscribe: Marketing Contact List’ and include your full name, email and telephone number to ensure your details are fully deleted from our direct marketing system.

 If you choose not to receive updates about our services, we will be unable to keep you informed of any new products, exclusive offers, events or promotions that may interest you.

 We currently have closed circuit television (CCTV) operating in our terminals, freight yards and on our vessels for (but not limited to): (i) public and worker health and safety; (ii) security; and (iii) crime prevention and detection.
 For these reasons, the information processed may include visual images of personal appearance and behaviours, and in certain circumstances various sound recordings of workers, passengers and general members of the public who were in the immediate vicinity of the area under surveillance.

 We display signs to inform visitors and workers that they are under surveillance and there may be video and/or sound recording in operation.
 This information is kept in secure environments and access is restricted to NorthLink Ferries designated workers.